 441 stainless steel sheet is a niobium stabilized ferritic stainless steel product with excellent corrosion resistance.
-Kloeckner Metals proudly supplies it nationwide throughout our network of 40+ branches.
+Kloeckner Metals proudly supplies it nationwide.

 This stainless steel grade provides some of the best strength in high temperature and gas exhaust environments.
 One of the disadvantages of this stainless steel grade is that it shows diminished weld quality when compared across the 400 stainless steel category.
 It is not heat treatable.